American Breast Cancer Foundation: Fundraising and evaluations

-Since its complete restructuring beginning in 2010, ABCF has made impressive gains in securing funding for its programs, relying only on events fundraising, private donations, and corporate donations.
+Since restructuring in 2010, ABCF secured funding for its programs through event fundraising, private donations, and corporate donations.
 Between January 2012 and March 2014, ABCF received dollars from every state in the nation, Puerto Rico, and three foreign countries.

 In 2014, ABCF was awarded a Gold Level Rating by the GuideStar Exchange for its significant gains to implement a best practice model.